abstractfactory/rfc/spec/spec23.md

 # Pipi

-This document provides a general overview of the digital content creation platform that is Pipi.
+This document provides a general overview of the digital content creation framework that is Pipi.

 * Name: http://rfc.abstractfactory.io/spec/23
 * Editor: Marcus Ottosson <marcus@abstractfactory.io>